xapantipi/Tukod.AI/README.md

-# Sanghaya - AI-Powered App Builder
+# Tukod.AI - AI-Powered App Builder

-Sanghaya is a modern web application that enables users to create and deploy applications using AI.
+Tukod.AI is a modern web application that enables users to create and deploy applications using AI.
 Built with Next.js 15, it provides an intuitive interface for describing your app requirements and automatically generates the code and infrastructure needed to bring your ideas to life.

 ## 🚀 Features